There's nothing left except comfort food!!

 Standing at the house looking down the drive, with the snow behind the pines.
 I could stand and look at it all day!
 How exciting!

-And then the sun did get thru, if only for half an hour, and the snow started to retreat.
 Then by 4pm it had turned dark and grey and the cloud had returned and blocked out the hills again.
 As I write this it is raining hard.
 What an exciting day!